API

 }}

-function.
-On these the order of the resource identifier and the graph arguments is swapped for better pipeline support.
+function on which the schema is implicit.
 So, the following function call is equivalent to the previous call:

 graph |> User.load(EX.User1)

-There are also bang variants of the both the general Grax.load/3
+There are also bang variants of the both the general Grax.load/4

 functions on the struct modules available, which return the result directly and fail in error cases as usual.
 But there's another difference between these load